8 Crucial Steps for Conducting a Strong Background Investigation

 Donna Svei, founder of executive resume writing service Avid Careerist, recommends asking: “On a scale of 1 to 10, with 1 being ‘problematic’ and 10 being ‘no concerns’, how would you rate the candidate’s ethics?”.
 If the response is anything other than 10, Svei says, ask for further explanation.
 How they answer this will reveal a lot.

-Conduct a Criminal Record Check
+5. Conduct a Thorough Criminal Record Check for Employment

 Conducting a criminal record check is one of the most common steps in a background investigation.
 One survey found that 60 per cent of employers require criminal record checks for all potential employees.